-In this section of the Plan, the City addresses the one year goals and specific activities planned this program year to carry out the homeless strategy outlined in the Strategic Plan for the City's Five Year Consolidated Plan.
+In this section of the Plan, the City addresses the one-year goals and specific activities planned this program year to carry out the homeless strategy outlined in the Strategic Plan for the City's Five-Year Consolidated Plan.
 Activities that will address outreach, emergency shelter, transitional housing, homeless prevention, housing placement, supportive housing and independent living are listed below and under the project section.
+This section will be subject to change as the impact of the COVID-19 pandemic, associated recovery funds, and changes to emergency housing provision become evident in Spring of 2021.